Selecting an AR Buffer Spring

 Image Credit: Strike Industries

 Flat wire springs address some issues presented by round wire springs.
-Specifically, the stability (think donuts vs. dinner plates) and stress placed on the spring during compression.
+Specifically, the stability (think of a stack of donuts vs. dinner plates) and stress placed on the spring during compression.
 In addition, the characteristics of a flat spring can improve the overall performance of the system.

 As a flat wire spring compresses, it buckles (lateral displacement) a lot less than a round wire equivalent.
 This lateral stability equates to a more consistent and quieter operating AR.